Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 Push the Limits and Pay the Price

-The problem is, most of us are always trying to push the limits somehow and somewhere in all areas of our lives… go a little faster, get a little heavier.
+The problem is that most of us are always trying to push the limits somehow and somewhere in all areas of our lives.
+Go a little faster.
+Get a little heavier.
 The problem is, when and where do you stop?
-It’s not too different to managing your own personal weight and health – like eating an extra donut, having another drink, taking a larger portion of dessert… Oh, just a little bit extra won’t hurt… until eventually that weight stacks up over time and you find yourself living in a 300 pound body, facing serious health risks and wondering how the heck you got there!?
+It’s not too different from managing your own personal weight and health.
+Similar to eating an extra donut, having another drink, or taking a larger portion of dessert.
+Oh, just a little bit extra won’t hurt.
+Eventually, that weight stacks up over time, and you find yourself living in a 300-pound body.
+And also facing serious health risks, wondering how the heck you got there!?

 Managing RV weight is no exception.
 If we keep turning a blind eye to all the little things and ignoring the potential ramifications, when it finally does hit a tipping point, it can have dire consequences.
 And that isn’t a risk we’re willing to take.

-Many larger RVs have a reasonable amount of storage space (ours included), but cargo capacity in RVs usually has more to do with weight than cubic feet.
+Many larger RVs have a reasonable amount of storage space (ours included).
+But cargo capacity in RVs usually has more to do with weight than cubic feet.
 Weight is a big concern, and not just because it requires more fuel to lug it around.
-It can also make your RV ride unevenly, strain the suspension, tires and braking ability.
+It can also make your RV ride unevenly, and strain the suspension, tires, and braking ability.

 Weight Loss Program #1: June 2015